alekdavis/httpyac-extras/GETTING STARTED.md

 - Clone this repository to a local folder (project folder).
 - Delete the `.git` subfolder from the project folder.
 - In VSCode, open the project folder to load the solution.
-- In the `http-client.env.json` file (under the `env` folder):
+- Open the `http-client.env.json` file (in the `env` folder) and do the following:

   - Define the environment sections to reflect your environments.
   - In each environment section of the `http-client.env.json` file:

     - Set the `baseUrl` value to reflect the base URL of the REST API you will be testing.
-    - If you are using OAuth 2.0 with the client credentials grant (or the authorization code) grant, define the `tokenUrl`, `clientId`, and (if you are requered to specify the scope) `scope` values.
+    - If you are using OAuth 2.0 with the client credentials grant (or the authorization code) grant, define the `tokenUrl`, `clientId`, and (if you are required to specify the scope) `scope` values.
     - If you are using OAuth 2.0 with the authorization code grant, also define the `authorizationUrl` value (if not, you do not need it).

   - Save the `http-client.env.json` file.

-- Duplicate the `http-client.private.SAMPLE.env.json` file (under the `env` folder) and re-name it to `http-client.private.env.json` (keep the original `http-client.private.SAMPLE.env.json` file as-is for now).
+- Duplicate the `http-client.private.SAMPLE.env.json` file (in the `env` folder) and re-name the new file to `http-client.private.env.json` (keep the original `http-client.private.SAMPLE.env.json` file as-is for now).
-- In the `http-client.private.env.json` file:
+- Open the `http-client.private.env.json` file and do the following:

   - Adjust the environment sections to reflect the same environments as in the `http-client.env.json` file.
   - In each environment section of the `http-client.private.env.json` file: